AndrewJBateman/angular-tutorial-assignments/README.md

 **Section 7 Directives Deep Dive:** Explanation of .

-**Section 8 Course Project - Directives:** Explanation of .
+**Section 8 Course Project - Directives:** Building and Using a Dropdown Directive, Closing the Dropdown from Anywhere..

-**Section 9 Using Services & Dependency Injection:** Explanation of .
-Assignment 9 Practising Services:
+**Section 9 Using Services & Dependency Injection:** Logging Service, Injecting the Logging Service, Data Service, Injecting Services, Using Services for Cross-Component Communication.

+**Section 9 Assignment 5 Practising Services:** Updated to Angular 8, all dependencies updated using ncu -u, latest code added from tutorial.

 **Section 10 Course Project - Services & Dependency Injection:** Explanation of .